 Many organizations assemble gift boxes and need personal care products, food items, warm clothing, and toys and books for kids.
 Grocery gift cards are great, and don’t forget my personal favourite: menstrual products.
 You can even make a donation in someone’s name as a gift.

 Keen to be a good citizen and follow your local safe shopping guidelines?
 Several of the small independent businesses I visited this week said they were planning to offer local gift baskets to help the many of us who haven’t finished shopping yet.

-Watch for local small business to offer curated packages of locally made products, local food, and local gifts, including local gift basket delivery.
+Watch for local small businesses to offer curated packages of locally made products, local food, and local gifts, including local gift basket delivery in Halifax.
 Many have already adapted to offer delivery and curbside pickup!